segmentio/conf/README.md

-One of the advantages of the `conf.Map` type is that it implements the [objconv.ValueDecoder](https://godoc.org/github.com/segmentio/objconv#ValueDecoder) interface and therefore can be used directly to load configurations from a serialized form (like JSON for example).
+One of the advantages of the `conf.Map` type is that it implements the [objconv.ValueDecoder](https://godoc.org/github.com/segmentio/objconv#ValueDecoder) interface and therefore can be used directly to load configurations from a serialized format (like JSON for example).

 Validation
 ----------